Trust funds managed by Consumer Affairs Victoria

 Statement of Expectations

-In June 2019, the previous Minister for Consumer Affairs issued a Statement of Expectations (SOE) to Consumer Affairs Victoria (CAV) and the Business Licensing Authority (BLA) for 2019–21.
+In September 2021, the Minister for Consumer Affairs, Gaming and Liquor Regulation issued a Statement of Expectations (SOE) to CAV and the BLA for 2021–23.

-This SOE set out two-year governance and performance objectives aimed at improving CAV’s administration and enforcement of regulation to reduce its impact on business and the community.
-A copy of the SOE can be located on our website.
+This SOE set out two-year governance and performance objectives aimed at improving CAV’s administration and enforcement of regulation to reduce its impact on businesses and the community.

-The performance objectives identified in the SOE fall under three broad objectives – timeliness, risk-based strategies, and compliance-related assistance and advice.
+The performance objectives identified in the SOE fall under four broad objectives – support economic and social recovery, improved timeliness, risk-based strategies, and compliance related assistance and advice.